Matthias Klotz

 Matthias Klotz (1653–1743) was a luthier, a member of the Klotz family of violin makers that flourished in Mittenwald, Duchy of Bavaria as early as 1683.

 Biography

 Matthias Klotz (with spelling variations Mathias Khlotz, Khloz, Cloz), was baptized on 11 June 1653 in Mittenwald's St. Peter and Paul Catholic church, the son of Urban Klotz (Vrbanus Cloz, 1627–1691), a tailor, and his wife Sophia (?-1681).

 He died in Mittenwald at age 90 on August 16, 1743.
 In Mittenwald documents he was repeatedly described as a world-renowned lute and violin maker.
 He is buried in the cemetery of the St. Nikolaus Church.

 Early education

 Klotz became interested in music and instruments in early childhood.
 Beginning at age 12, from 1672 to 1678, he took apprenticeship with master Giovanni Railich (Johann Railich), an Italian lute maker at Bottega di Lautaro al Santo in Padua, Italy.

-In 1683, Klotz, now a skilled lute and violin maker, returned prosperous to Mittenwald and established his own workshop.
+In 1683, Klotz, now a skilled lute and violin maker, returned prosperous to Mittenwald and established his own workshop there.